wspgnl/SIMATIC-AX-Workshop-NL/README.md

 # AX standardizer tutorial TIAX usecase

 In this standardizer tutorial, you'll learn about all the important tools necessary to develop a ST library with SIMATIC AX and export it to TIA Portal.
-The main goal of this tutorial is to get familiar with the TIAX workflow and basics of the AX IDE.
+The main goal of this tutorial is to get familiar with the TIAX workflow in AX and basics of the AX IDE.

 ![drawing](./doc/images/TIAXworkflow.png)
+**Note: The scope of the tutorial is limited untill the TIA library import.**

 After this tutorial, you will: